Manage column store content manually

 This page describes how to manage the content of the columnar engine's column store by manually adding and removing columns.

-Based on your workload, you can manually add columns to the column store or drop some or all of the columns of a table from the column store.
+Based on your workload, you can manually add columns to the column store or drop some or all of the columns of a table or a materialized view from the column store.
 Query evaluation automatically uses the stored columnar data to answer queries.

-When choosing which tables and columns to add to the column store, consider both the size of the column store and the shape of the workload.
-Good candidates for selection include large tables that are frequently scanned.
-Within these tables, identify any large non-unique indexes used by the OLAP workload.
+When choosing which tables, materialized views and columns to add to the column store, consider both the size of the column store and the shape of the workload.
+Good candidates for selection include large tables or views that are frequently scanned.
+Within these tables or views, identify any large non-unique indexes used by the OLAP workload.
 You can add these indexes' columns to the column store and potentially drop the indexes, thereby eliminating the performance cost associated with their maintenance on the primary instance.

 Use one of the following methods to manage the content of the columnar engine's column store:

-See What data you can add to the column store for information about what data types and data sources you can use when adding tables and columns to the column store.
+See What data you can add to the column store for information about what data types and data sources you can use when adding tables, columns, and materialized views to the column store.

 Before you begin

-• You must have one of these IAM roles in the Cloud project you are using:
+• You must have one of these IAM roles in the Google Cloud project you are using:

 • roles/alloydb.admin (the AlloyDB Admin predefined IAM role)